thevalueengineers/tveTableTool/README.md

 The goal of tveTableTool is to provide flexible and powerful tools for creating cross-tabulation tables from survey data.
-It handles both labeled and unlabeled data, supports weighting, and provides various formatting options for analyzing and presenting survey results.
+It handles both labelled and unlabelled data, supports weighting, and provides various formatting options for analyzing and presenting survey results.

 ## Features